-Graham tried to climb down, but the hole's sides were too steep.
-They crumbled at once and he fell, leaving him with another aching bruise at the bottom of the hole.
+Graham attempted to climb down, but the hole's sides were too steep.
+They crumbled at once and he fell, leaving him at the bottom of the hole with another aching bruise.
 There seemed no way back up.

-Sir Graham pressed on, following the faint green glow farther into the gloom.
+So, Sir Graham pressed on, following the faint green glow farther into the gloom.
 The hole had turned out to be a fairly extensive cave, with the glow providing enough illumination by which to grope along.
 Scraping and scratching sounds grew louder as Graham padded deeper into the cave; rats, most likely.